logo

 Tabs container will allow you to add various tabs and split your fields between them:

-Accordion offers similar functionality, but instead splits form into collapsable sections:
+Accordion offers similar functionality, but instead splits form into collapsible sections:

 Here's an article on how to handle most cases working with fields, and here's more info about the Wizard container.

 And much more!
-You don't need to be an expert in JavaScript to get started - your forms can work perfectly fine without it.
-If you want to add some logic to the form, we already have lots of examples in our documentation, and if you're struggling with some specific configuration, you can always ask for help in our community.
+You don't need to be an expert in JavaScript to get started.
+Ask built-in AI in the Plumsail Forms designer or browse lots of examples in our documentation, and if you're struggling with some specific configuration, you can always ask for help in our community.

-Authorization options via MS Account or Azure AD B2C
+Authorization options via Microsoft Account or Microsoft Entra External ID

 Just turn on the authentication in the settings: